300n/Pacman/README.md

 # 🎮 Pacman Game

-A JavaFX implementation of the classic Pacman arcade game featuring authentic ghost AI, multiplayer support, and smooth animations.
+A JavaFX implementation of the classic Pacman arcade game featuring authentic ghost AI, multiplayer support, and smooth animations

 ![Pacman Game Screenshot](path/to/screenshot.png)
-*Add your game screenshot here*

 ## 📋 Table of Contents